varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: vcl_backend_response, vcl_backend_error

-	The HTTP protocol version used the backend replied with.
+	The HTTP protocol version the backend replied with.

 beresp.status